solarsailer/matthieuoger.com/content/posts/2015-08-21-dead-or-finished-libraries.md

 ---
 date: "2015-08-21"

-title: Dead or finished libraries?
+title: "Dead or Finished Libraries?"
 excerptQuote:
   name: "Mark Jason Dominus"
   quote: "People seem to think that all software requires new features or frequent bug fixes.
 Apparently, the idea of software that doesn't get updated because it's finished is inconceivable."